I’m often asked by pilots moving up to complex airplanes, what the real-world operational procedures are for a constant-speed propeller.

 So on a normal flight:

-One thing you’ll love about this arrangement compared to the fixed pitch prop in, say a 172, is that the RPM won’t change by itself, so when flying in up- and downdrafts you needn’t constantly adjust power to keep RPM within range.
+One nice thing about this arrangement compared to the fixed pitch prop in, say a 172, is that the RPM won’t change by itself, so when flying in up- and downdrafts you needn’t constantly adjust power to keep RPM within range.